trustcrypto/python-onlykey/README.md

 $ python tests/ssh_auth_ed25519.py
 ```

+See [onlykey-agent](https://github.com/trustcrypto/onlykey-agent) for more information on SSH authentication.

-See [onlykey-agent](https://github.com/trustcrypto/onlykey-agent) for more informations.
+The latest OnlyKey Chrome App can also be used to load ECC keys.
+See [OnlyKey-Chrome-App](https://github.com/trustcrypto/OnlyKey-Chrome-App) for more informations.

 ### Creating/Loading PGP key